Paper Route (band): Formation and early years

 Chad Howat, JT Daly and co-founding member Andy Smith met while attending Greenville College in Greenville, Illinois.
-They first began playing together late at night after a previous musical endeavor, For All The Drifters, had disbanded.
+Paper Route was founded shortly after the disbanding of the trios' previous band, For All The Drifters.

 The band's self-titled debut EP was released on August 29, 2006.
 In December 2006, the band released a Christmas EP titled A Thrill of Hope through Universal Music.
 A song from the EP, "The Music", was later featured in the 2009 film (500) Days of Summer.

 In 2007, Paper Route were featured on Paste magazine's website as artists to watch: "The group produces a refreshing mix of the organic and the electronic, with quality songwriting to match."

 In early 2008, their music was featured in the television show One Tree Hill in episodes "Life Is Short" and "Cryin' Won't Help You Now".
 The band's song "Last Time" was chosen to be the theme song for the 2008 Nike+ Human Race.